-- 3.39 Where an accredited person intends to use an outsourced service provider to seek to collect a consumer's CDR data, the accredited person must: - at the time of seeking the consumer's consent to collect and use the consumer's CDR data, advise the consumer that CDR data may be disclosed to, or collected by, an outsourced service provider and that further information can be obtained from the accredited person's CDR policy (with the link to the accredited person's CDR policy provided),39 and - include certain information about outsourced service providers in its CDR policy, including a list of providers, and for each provider, the nature of the services it provides and the CDR data that it may collect.40 - 3.40 The accredited person must ensure the provider complies with its requirements under the CDR outsourcing arrangement.41 - 3.41 The CDR data collected by a provider in accordance with the CDR outsourcing arrangement, including any data directly or indirectly derived from such CDR data, is known as 'service data' in relation to that arrangement.42 - 3.42 Rule 7.6 of the CDR Rules provides that where an accredited person has collected CDR data under the CDR Rules, it must not use or disclose the CDR data (or CDR data derived from it) other than for a permitted use or disclosure.
-For the purposes of this rule, any use, disclosure or collection of service data by the provider in a CDR outsourcing arrangement will be taken to have been by the principal under the arrangement.
-This occurs regardless of whether the use, disclosure or collection is in accordance with the CDR outsourcing arrangement.43
+- entities accredited to the sponsored level cannot engage a provider to collect CDR data on their behalf37 (but are permitted to disclose data to providers under a CDR outsourcing arrangement to enable them to provide goods or services to the entity). - 3.39 Where an accredited person intends to use an OSP to seek to collect a consumer's CDR data, the accredited person must: - at the time of seeking the consumer's consent to collect and use the consumer's CDR data, advise the consumer that CDR data may be disclosed to, or collected by, an OSP and that further information can be obtained from the accredited person's CDR policy (with the link to the accredited person's CDR policy provided),38 and - include certain information about OSPs in its CDR policy, including a list of providers, and for each provider, the nature of the services it provides and the CDR data that it may collect.39 - 3.40 The accredited person must ensure the provider complies with its requirements under the CDR outsourcing arrangement, and is in breach if the provider fails to comply with a required provision of the arrangement.40 - 3.41 Rule 7.6 of the CDR Rules provides that where an accredited person has collected CDR data under the CDR Rules, it must not use or disclose the CDR data (or CDR data derived from it) other than for a permitted use or disclosure.
+For the purposes of this rule, any use, disclosure or collection of data by the provider in a CDR outsourcing arrangement will be taken to have been by the principal under the arrangement.
+This occurs regardless of whether the use, disclosure or collection is in accordance with the CDR outsourcing arrangement.
+41